-Based on its consideration of the foregoing evidence and argument, the Board finds that CMHC report does not provide sufficient information regarding the vacancy rate for low-rise apartments.
-The Complainant's low-rise comparables supports the assessed vacancy rate of 2%, and the Respondent's assessment comparables supports a 2% vacancy rate.
+Based on its consideration to the foregoing evidence and argument, the Board finds that CMHC report does not provide sufficient information regarding the vacancy rate for low-rise apartments.
+The Complainant's low-rise comparables supports the assessed vacancy rate of 2%, and the Respondent's assessment comparables supports a 2% vacancy rate in equity.